cerfacs-globc/icclim/doc/source/references/api/icclim/index.rst

                      only a user-selected shortcut for fast exploratory assessment: it disables the overlap correction and can bias percentile-based results.
    :type bootstrap: bool | None
-   :param doy_window_width: ``optional`` Window width used to aggreagte day of year values when computing
+   :param doy_window_width: ``optional`` Window width used to aggregate day-of-year values when computing
                             day of year percentiles (doy_per)
                             Default: 5 (5 days).
    :type doy_window_width: int